evil-npo/pr-live-severs/README.md

 * install packages : `pip install -r requirements.txt`

 ## setup
-* setup the db for the tables with `python setup.py`
+* setup the db for the tables with `python setup.py` (please be in the directory where this project is cloned)

 ## usage
 * run flask app with `python app.py`
-* hit endpoint `http://localhost:8800/start` to start angular app, it gives you the port number of where the app is running
-* visit `http://localhost:1234` to view the angular app
+* open `http://localhost:8800` to view the app
-* hti endpoint `http://localhost:8800/stop/1234` to stop angular app running on port `1234`